 Old Town has a special place in San Diego history, because it is the city’s birthplace.
 It was San Diego’s original Downtown neighborhood before it was moved to its present bayside location in 1871.
 Old Town is filled with character and one of the city’s most popular neighborhoods with tourists.

-Hacienda Hotel is within walking distance of Old Town’s dining and shopping hub along San Diego Avenue dominated by Mexican fare and touristy specialty shops, three nearby parks – Heritage Park known for its Victorian architecture, Presidio Park offering some of the best views in the city, and Old Town San Diego State Historic Park.
+Hacienda Hotel is within walking distance of Old Town’s shopping hub along San Diego Avenue dominated by Mexican fare and touristy specialty shops, three nearby parks – Heritage Park known for its Victorian architecture, Presidio Park offering some of the best views in the city, and Old Town San Diego State Historic Park.

 Old Town San Diego State Historic Park gives visitors a taste of San Diego’s Native American, early pioneer, and Latin American cultures and tells the story of its historic roots.
 The carefully preserved architecture, more than one hundred specialty stores, thirty restaurants, twelve art galleries, and twenty-five historic sites and buildings that make up Old Town offer an experience you won’t soon forget.